mttaggart/security-tools/README.md

+# THIS REPO HAS BEEN ARCHIVED AND MOVED TO [CODEBERG](https://codeberg.org/mttaggart/security-tools)

 # A Very Opinionated List of Security Tools

 Because I go on camera and inadvertently create the impression that I know what I'm doing, I often get asked what the "best" tool for a given situation is.
 This question often comes from a place of wanting to invest time in learning a new tool, and folks want to make sure they're making a wise decision with their time.